We'd like to introduce you to firehose, a tool that allows you to easily use the Twitter Streaming API with PHP!

 GET statuses / sample

-It only captures about 1% of the data, but it still seems to be a huge hit, so be careful.
+It seems to represent only about 1% of the total data, but even so, the volume of activity is quite high, so be careful.

 This has no options